--Obviously providing a versatile device to the users will have its negative trade-offs, like: 1- probably significant lower precision/accuracy, 2- some sensor calibration must be provided/done by the end user after replacing a sensor, are not necessarily a deal-breaker, like when the user is technical and is ok with using a device that requires more setup/configuration, some users like devices that are more customizable or repairable.
-Also a device that if no longer useful for a user, it might still be useful for another user
+-Obviously providing a versatile device to the users will have its negative trade-offs, like: 1- probably significant lower precision/accuracy, 2- some sensor calibration must be provided/done by the end user after replacing a sensor, 3- the calibration function will not be linear or 'easy' as desired for sensors and its interfaces.

+-However for some applications the mentioned trade-offs are not necessarily a deal-breaker, like when the user is technical and is ok with using a device that requires more setup/configuration, some users like devices that are more customizable or repairable.
+Also a device that if no longer useful for a user, it might still be useful for another user on a different application/context.